Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Large-sample sensitivity analysis for the sample average treatment effect under effect heterogeneity

-when (\ref{eq:sensmodel}) is assumed to hold at a particular value for $\Gamma$.
-Valid tests of both $H_{\tau}$ and $\bar{H}_{\tau}$ can, in the usual way, be inverted to form confidence intervals for $\bar{\Delta}$ \citep[][\S 5.4]{leh05}.
-If we were to further assume that the treatment effect was constant for all individuals, the null hypotheses $\bar{H}_\tau$ and $H_\tau$ would be equivalent, and the sensitivity analysis through the permutational $t$-test described in \S \ref{sec:add} would be applicable, yielding both exact tests of hypotheses and exact confidence intervals.
-In general, the null hypothesis $\bar{H}_\tau$ is {composite}, and there are infinitely many allocations for $\tau_{ij}$, $i=1,...,I$, $j=1,2$ which satisfy $\bar{H}_\tau$.
-The pattern of treatment effects specified by $H_\tau$ is simply one element of this composite null, which may or may not yield the worst-case $p$-value over all patterns of treatment effects in $\bar{H}_\tau$.
+sometimes referred to as Neyman's weak null, when (\ref{eq:sensmodel}) is assumed to hold at a particular value for $\Gamma$.
+If we further assume that the treatment effect is constant for all individuals, the null hypotheses $H_N$ and $H_F$ are equivalent and the sensitivity analysis described in \S \ref{sec:add} would be justified.
+In general however, the null hypothesis $H_N$ is {composite}, and there are infinitely many values for $\{\tau_{ij}$: $i=1,...,n$; $j=1,2\}$ satisfying $H_N$.
+The pattern of treatment effects specified by $H_F$ is simply one element of this composite null, which may or may not yield the worst-case $p$-value over all patterns of treatment effects allowed under $H_N$.
+Unlike tests for Fisher's sharp null, tests of $H_N$ in randomized experiments have historically been conducted using large-sample approximations rather than randomization tests.
+For instance, in paired experiments the conventional test of $H_N$ simply uses the parametric $t$-test based on the treated-minus-control difference in means \citep{ima08}.
+We now present a large-sample test for $H_N$ valid in paired observational studies with hidden bias.